Yemen: Thinking about Gender Equality and Women's Empowerment in One of the Worst Places for Women

 [7] Maria Holt, “The Worst Place on Earth to be a Woman: Violence against Yemeni Women in Peace and War.”
 Gender and Women’s Studies; 3(1):2, 2020.

-[8] This occurs most often when populations are displaced and then become reliant on aid because they no longer have the social, economic, and political links that provided them some protection in the first place.
+[8] This occurs most often when populations are displaced and then become reliant on aid because they no longer have the social, economic, and political links that once provided them with some protection.
 There are numerous examples of this.

 [10] UN General Assembly, One Humanity, Shared Responsibility: Report of the Secretary-General for the World Humanitarian Summit, A/70/709 (February 2, 2016), para.
 111.

-[12] The link between GEWE and economic empowerment are well known.
+[12] The link between GEWE and economic empowerment is well known.
 For a summary, please see: “Pursuing Women’s Economic Empowerment.”
 IMF: 2019.

 [13] Maha Awadh & Nuria Shuja’adeen; (Sawsan Al-Refaei, editor); “Women in Conflict Resolution and Peacebuilding in Yemen.”
 UN Women; January 2019.
 Page 17.
 Available here.